ProfCooper/circles/README.md

-# Intro to Continuous Integration in GitHub Classroom
+# Introduction to Continuous Integration in GitHub Classroom

 ## Overview